 (click to enlarge map)

 Whilst the Polish community is often seen as one of the UK’s newest ethnic minorities, much less well-known are the 250,000 Polish citizens who came to the UK just after the Second World War.
 Some of these eventually settled in the USA and Canada.
-Many of this group originated from Kresy and, having been deported by Stalin to forced labour in Siberia in 1940-1941, had suffered intolerable oppression, enslavement, inhuman living conditions and death during World War II.
-The survivors faced a treacherous journey back to Europe via Iran, Africa and India.
-Thousands of them joined a new Polish Army under British command that fought the Germans at Tobruk, Arnhem, in one of the bloodiest battles in history at Monte Cassino in Italy, as well as taking part in the Battle for Normandy.
+Many of this group originated from Kresy, and were among the 1.7 million who had been deported by Stalin to forced labour in Siberia in 1940-1941.
+Having suffered intolerable oppression, enslavement, and inhuman living conditions, many of the deported did not survive.
+Those who did survive faced a treacherous journey back to Europe via Iran, Africa and India.

 In an attempt to retrace their steps, we enter into one of the darkest areas of World War II history, which has too often proved to make for uncomfortable reading.
 We hope to increase understanding of the strength, tenacity and determination of the Polish nation and to show how their faith, hope, tradition and culture played an important part in their survival during WW II.

-please note: this is a windows based program, Mac users might have certain problems with layout etc.
+Please Note: this is a Windows-based programme, MAC-users may have certain problems with layout, etc.

 THIS IS A NEW 'WORK-IN-PROGRESS' WEBSITE - NEW CONTENT WILL BE ADDED IN THE COMING MONTHS